dribnet/purvs/README.md

-﻿Maeda's clock number 5
+﻿Binary Clock

-I wanted to see how the rotational coordinate system worked so I chose this one.
-Instead of drawing the numbers I gave the text() function a try, to simplify the rotation as well.
+I decided to do a total redesign from my original sketch, one that would display time in a binary representation with LED-like lights.
+Similar functioning hardware based clocks have been made like the one here: https://www.thinkgeek.com/product/59e0/

-There is a bit of alpha added to the numbers and color changes.
+I also wanted to try the image tag from the API and see the specifics of the function and handling of image positioning.